johnemmanuelwork/Fellbrook/README.md

 Already implemented:
 - Story text changes with each choice.
-- Buttons for choices are generated based on the number of options available.
+- Buttons for choices are dynamically generated based on the number of options available.

 Things to implement:
 - Health system.
 It's currently just text.